bdeckard92/dupUT/02-Lesson-Plans/13-ORM/README.md

 * ORM allows students to interface with different kinds of databases using a single interface.

-* It enables us to write lots of complex CRUD operations that would otherwise be tedious with plain SQL.
+* It enables us to write lots of complex CRUD operations that would be tedious using plain SQL.

 * ORM allows students to work with data in plain JavaScript objects.